Pauan/nulan/notes/Hyper-static scope.rst

    Notice that there is no ``lib1`` or ``lib2`` prefix.
 You simply use the variables normally, like as if they were in a single namespace.
 To resolve name conflicts, Racket lets you rename variables.
 In this case, we're renaming ``lib1``'s ``foo`` to ``foo1`` and ``lib2``'s ``foo`` to ``foo2``.

-   The problem that I have with Racket is that it's *very very very* static, complicated, and in my opinion, bloated.
+   The problem that I have with Racket is that it's *very very* static, complicated, and in my opinion, bloated.
 I want a system that is as concise and easy to use as Racket's system, but is also easy to implement.

 Hyper-static scope gives you most of Racket's namespace system, but for much lower cost.
 To explain how it works, I like to use the concept of "boxes", even if the implementation doesn't use boxes.